EdoardoCostantini/mi-pca/README.md

 - Finally, the script `combine_results.R` computes bias, CIC, and all the outcome measures.
   It also puts together the RDS objects that can be plotted with the functions stored in `./code/plots/`

+# Output files

+Notes on what the output files are:
+- `lisa/8469421/` contains results reported in paper;
+- `20220607_175414.tar.gz` contains convergence checks

 # Repository structure
 Here is the project structure:
 ```